ankitm123/OMphp/README.md

 # One more PHP framework #

+## Why the name troodon ##
+Initially, the framework was called (the rather dull sounding) OMPHP, which stood fo

 ## Motivation ##
 * Attempt to understand php better
 * Better understanding of MVC framework and other design patterns